Nigeria Country Summary

 There are no international sanctions currently in force against this country

-Corruption remains a significant barrier to economic growth in Nigeria, with the country ranking 145 out of 180 in Transparency International's 2023 Corruption Perception Index.
-The Economic and Financial Crimes Commission (EFCC) has made strides in prosecuting financial crimes, achieving over 9,000 convictions since 2015, but enforcement of anti-corruption laws is often undermined by weak governance and resource constraints.
-Despite some progress in transparency initiatives and legal frameworks, pervasive corruption, particularly in the oil sector, continues to challenge both domestic and foreign businesses.
+Corruption is a significant barrier to economic growth in Nigeria, with the country ranking 145 out of 180 in Transparency International's 2023 Corruption Perception Index.
+The Economic and Financial Crimes Commission (EFCC) has made strides in prosecuting financial crimes, achieving over 9,000 convictions since 2015, but faces challenges such as lack of independence and resources.
+Despite some progress in governance reforms and anti-corruption measures, systemic issues persist, including inadequate enforcement mechanisms and widespread bribery, particularly in public procurement processes.

 Economy

-Nigeria, Africa's second largest economy in 2023, experienced a real GDP growth of 2.9%, following a 3.3% growth in the previous year, with forecasts suggesting a potential increase to 3.3% or 3.8% in 2024.
-However, the country faces significant challenges, including a record inflation rate of 28.9% driven by rising energy and food prices, and worsening poverty levels, with 46% of the population living in poverty as of 2023.
+Nigeria, Africa's second-largest economy in 2023, experienced a real GDP growth of 2.9%, following a 3.3% growth in the previous year, with forecasts suggesting a growth rate of about 3.3% in 2024.
+However, the country faces significant challenges, including a 28-year high inflation rate of 28.9% driven by rising energy prices and food costs, alongside worsening poverty levels, which increased from 44% to 46% of the population, affecting approximately 104 million people.

 Buy Full Nigeria Report